 By separating, purifying, and reunifying them, we unlock a deeper expression of the plant’s intelligence.

-To stay connected as these offerings and deeper Spagyric teachings unfold, [join the newsletter].
+To stay connected as these offerings become available or deeper Spagyric teachings unfold, [join the newsletter].